-The rest of this tutorial will be used to demonstrate how to put the wrap on, and to wear the baby correctly.
+The rest of this tutorial will be used to demonstrate how to wear a DIY Moby Wrap and carry your baby safely.

 First, find the middle of the wrap.
-You can sew a small piece of ribbon on the middle of the wrap to make finding the middle easier, or you can just leave it as is.
-Bunch that slightly, then wrap it snugly around your middle.
+You can sew a small piece of ribbon in the middle of the wrap to make finding the middle easier – but that is not necessary.
+You can also fold it in half and easily find the center.

 Next, using one hand, hold one side of the wrap behind you.
-Take the other side and cross it over your shoulder, and through the waist, like in the photo.
-The back straps will criss cross (see additional pictures), so make sure to visualize that as you’re putting it on.
+Take the other side and cross it over your shoulder and through the waist, as in the photo above.
+The back straps will end up creating an “X” on your back (so keep that in mind when putting it on).

 This is what it will look like from the back at this point.
-Leaving a little slack for baby to fit in, but not too much slack.
+Leave a little slack for baby to fit in, but not too much slack.
 Just an even tension.

-Next, you will take the two front pieces and cross them, like shown.
-You will be crossing these around behind you.
+Next, you will take the two front pieces and cross them, as shown above.

-This picture shows how you will snugly wrap the pouch around each side of the baby as you tuck their legs in.
+This picture shows how you will snugly wrap the pouch around each side of the baby as you tuck its legs in.
 Do one side at a time.

-Then you will put the front pouch up and over their whole back to give them additional support.
+Then you will pull the front pouch up and over the baby’s whole back to give the baby additional support.
 Everything should feel snug and secure.

 That’s it!
 Tuck the baby’s cute little head in (you’ll know if he or she is safely high enough on your chest if you can easily kiss the top of baby’s head) if the baby isn’t strong enough to hold his or her head up.